js816/UFOs/README.md

 The purpose of this project was to develop a website using JavaScript that allows users to filter the UFO data to find those specific sightings they’re interested in.
 The original data contained 111 records and for most users, this would be overwhelming to try to sort through.

-With the addition of filters for a variety of the columns, users are able to quickly dig into the data in which they’re most interested.
+With the addition of filters for a variety of the columns, users are able to quickly dig into the specific data wanted.

 ![Sightings_site](https://user-images.githubusercontent.com/82730954/125177532-35e3b880-e1a2-11eb-8cec-b69190ccd973.PNG)